-People Able to Lend Support (PALS) is a program that provides non-medical, in-home services and activities to seniors living within the communities served by Highmark.
+Highmark Blue Neighbors is a program that provides nonmedical, in-home services and activities to seniors living within the communities served by Highmark.
 For Highmark Medicare members, we offer regular friendly visits or phone calls from a trained and cleared neighborhood volunteer.
 For all seniors, we offer our dial-in programs for free.
 They are accessible from any phone - even land lines.